Ensembl/ensembl-hive/wrappers/README.md

 > language, `${module_name}` is the name of the user's runnable

-There must be an executable under `ensembl-hive/wrappers/${language}/` that is registered in `ensembl-hive/modules/Bio/EnsEMBL/Hive/ForeignProcess.pm`
+There must be an executable under `ensembl-hive/wrappers/${language}/` that is registered in `ensembl-hive/modules/Bio/EnsEMBL/Hive/GuestProcess.pm`

-> LEO: If you have a look at ForeignProcess, you'll see that the new
+> LEO: If you have a look at GuestProcess, you'll see that the new
 > entries will be quite redundant: repeating `EHIVE_ROOT_DIR` and the
 > name of the language.
 Perhaps, we should state that the wrapper is always
 > called `wrapper` ?
 In this case, we can skip the "registration" process